Our world-class scholarship embraces cultural and linguistic diversity and promotes global citizenship in the digital age.

 We specialise in research on language teaching and learning, and also have expertise in phonology, syntax, pragmatics and sociolinguistics.

-Browse our expertise
+Browse highlights of our work

-Browse our expertise
+Browse highlights of our work

 We research topics from medieval and Renaissance works to global pop culture and postcolonial literature and historical memory in European languages.

-Browse our expertise
+Browse highlights of our work

 Professor Mark Mullins is Director of the Japan Studies Centre in this cross-University institute, which undertakes research focusing on engagement with Asia.